isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

     systemctl restart named.service

-It is possible to get status or restart logs:
+It is possible to get the status or restart the logs:

 .. code-block:: console